-In November 2009, we were served a complaint in connection with the following court action filed in Utah state court: Yanaki and Activatek v.
-Cook and Bacterin International, Inc., case number 090912772.
-This action involves the plaintiff's attempt to sell shares of our common stock to a third party in a private sale and claims, as its primary allegation, tortuous interference with the sales contract.
-Plaintiff seeks \$300,000, 358,904 shares of our common stock, attorneys fees and costs.
+In November 2009, a complaint was served on the Company in connection with the following court action filed in Utah state court: Yanaki and Activatek, Inc. v.
+Cook and Bacterin International, Inc., Case Number 090912772.
+The complaint involves attempts by one of the plaintiffs, Yanaki, to sell shares of the Company's common stock to a third party in a private sale.
+Plaintiffs claim, as their primary allegation, that the Company intentionally interfered with the sales contract.
+Yanaki seeks \$300,000, 358,904 shares of the Company's common stock, attorneys fees, costs and punitive damages.
+ActivaTek alleges that Yanaki intended to invest the proceeds from his stock sale in ActivaTek and ActivaTek lost millions of dollars from not receiving that investment.
+ActivaTek seeks \$5 to \$10 million, attorneys fees, costs and punitive damages.
+The Company believes this case lacks merit and plans to vigorously defend these claims.